MaddyGuthridge/COMP3891/File Systems/file names.md

 A text representation of what a file looks like.

 File names can only contain certain data.
-Different operating systems and file systems have different conventions for this.
+Different [[operating system|operating systems]] and file systems have different conventions for this.
 Some common ones are:

 - Case-sensitivity
 	- Linux: yes